 Even though Gwen didn't know the history behind that creepy old house, she knew there was something wrong about it.
 It made goosebumps appear on her arms even now as she was nowhere near it.
 Which overall just added more to the reason on why people should ignore that damn house.

 Given her age, Gwen was no stranger with the diner's setting.
-She had hung there a ton of times before.
+She hung out there a ton of times before.
 It was mostly with Francine, but sometimes they would come in a large group with like ten people or so and order a ton of food together.
-Splitting the receipt between that many people though was actually very funny to witness.
+Splitting the receipt between that many people was actually very funny to witness.
 It created a lot of confusion and wonder with the staff there, but really it was just some harmless fun.
 They always fully payed their check.
 Tip included.

-Sudden soft footsteps entered Gwen's ears, and soon a soft sounding voice did too.
+Sudden soft footsteps entered Gwen's ears and soon a soft sounding voice did too.

 "Look at you.
 Oh my God, you look so pretty."